germanDV/germanDV.github.io/entries/published/a-makefile-for-go-projects.md

 If you run `make example`, you will get `Value of SOME_VAR is: i_am_a_default`.
 If you run `SOME_VAR=injected make example`, you will get `Value of SOME_VAR is: injected`.

+Some other useful tasks to have in a makefile are related to dependency management. `govulncheck ./...` checks the project dependencies for vulnerabilities.
+As a result of a vulnerability check, it is common to need to upgrade dependencies, so it comes in handy to have a task to run `go get -t -u ./...`; or `go get -t -u=patch ./...` if you just want to upgrade to the latest _patch_ version.

 I would normally have one or more build tasks, maybe one to build for the current arch and another one to build for all targets.
 If I'm working with a database, I would also have tasks to deal with creating, applying and reverting migrations.
 But these are more project-specific so I won't include them here.

 To sum up, this is the entire Makefile: